tongue-tie/blog/background.md

 # Adult

+In my mid-20s, a massage therapist thought I had scoliosis when she first examined me.
+Once I lied down she saw it went away.
+I soon learned the term "functional scoliosis."

 Braces!
 I had braces from 24-26.
 Before they'd put the braces on, I was advised to center my jaw as much as possible.
 Basically my jaw deviated to the side when I opened it.
 For a year before I got braces, I was in an occlusal splint and did exercises to help relax my neck and jaw and get it more centered.
 I knew I also spoke more out of one side of my mouth, so this wasn't a surprise, and it was just another on my list of asymmetries.

 I woke up every day with tension in my jaw, neck, shoulders and arms.
 I clenched my jaw.
 I would say things like "I have a hard time relaxing."
 I was always physically tense.
 At one point I figured that it must be a physical manifestation of anxiety, and I tried to figure out how to go at the tension from that angle.

-I cannot tell you how many doctors, therapists, trainers, people of all kinds that I've gone to for assessments and assistance over the years.
+I cannot tell you how many doctors, therapists, etc. that I've gone to for assessments and assistance over the years.
+I've also come across ["moulded baby syndrome"](https://www.ncbi.nlm.nih.gov/pubmed/18795328) (link is for description only — I have not vetted and am not self-diagnosing), MTHFR gene mutations, midline defects, and on and on and on.
+Some things have been relevant, other things I've tossed into the "it doesn't matter anymore, just deal with today" bucket, and some things are quackery.
+It's a lot to sort, and there are a lot of opinions, and my preference is to deal with science and reality and what I can do something about now.

 # August 2019: The big event and diagnosis